-Students work (as volunteers) in a hospital Child Life program under supervision of the hospital child life staff and Samford faculty.
+Students work (as volunteers) in an early childhood learning program under supervision of the children's learning center staff and Samford faculty.
 Class meets once per week for 2 hours and 40 minutes, plus 8 hours per week of field experience.
-Prereq: Acceptance in child life concentration and FAMS 294.
-Offered: Fall only.
+(Students pursuing the former child life concentration will work as volunteers in a hospital child life program under supervision of the hospital child life staff and Samford faculty.)